 Best Overall; Audio-Technica AT440MLB Phonograph Cartridge

 Coming from yours truly, the Audio Technica AT440MLB phonograph cartridge is the first on the list.
-The AT440MLB is one of Audio Technica’s first VM series moving magnet cartridges.
-This series is basically a response to the detailed sound demand of audiophiles in the studio.
-Thus, the AT440MLB is a specially engineered groove reader for deeper penetration into the groove of every sound.
+The AT440MLB phono cartridge is one of Audio Technica’s first VM series moving magnet cartridges.
+This series of phono cartridges is basically a response to the detailed sound demand of audiophiles in the studio.
+Thus, the AT440MLB phono cartridge is a specially engineered phono cartridge for deeper penetration into the groove of every sound.

-To achieve this one goal, the AT440MLB is built as a dual-magnet cartridge that is able to track the two channels of your groove, producing a fuller range of frequency response.
-On top of that, the par toroidal material choice of the in-built static coil is super-sensitive, opening the doors to more signal generating power, and ultimately, putting AT440MLB on the high-performance category of groove readers.
+To achieve this one goal, the AT440MLB phono cartridge is built as a dual-magnet cartridge that is able to track the two channels of your groove, producing a fuller range of frequency response.
+On top of that, the par toroidal material choice of the in-built static coil is super-sensitive, opening the doors to more signal generating power, and ultimately, putting AT440MLB phono cartridge on the high-performance category of Ortofon 2M bronze phono cartridges.

 Finally, the design is completed with a much smaller micro-linear needle, giving AT440MLB a spot in the arsenal of a DJ.